myokit/model-list/README.md

+[![Syntax check](https://github.com/myokit/model-list/actions/workflows/syntax-check.yml/badge.svg)](https://github.com/myokit/model-list/actions/workflows/syntax-check.yml)

+_This is long list of published models.
+For a collection of models in Myokit format, see [Michael's Myokit models](https://github.com/myokit/models)_

 # Cardiac myocyte action potential models
-[![Syntax check](https://github.com/myokit/model-list/actions/workflows/syntax-check.yml/badge.svg)](https://github.com/myokit/model-list/actions/workflows/syntax-check.yml)

 This is a tenative list of published action potential models of cardiac myocytes (or small preparations for older models).
 It does _not_ include reduced models, or models with spatial variation beyond a handful of compartmens (so no calcium release units etc).